tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/开发指南/死信队列_intl_en.md

 >
 1. Log in to the [CMQ console](https://console.cloud.tencent.com/cmq/index?rid=1) and create a DLQ.
 CMQ topics support filtering by tag or route match.
 To ensure that your subscribers can receive all error messages, when adding a subscriber, please leave the tag filter **empty** and enter **"#"** for the `BindingKey` filter.
-2. Log in to the [SCF console](https://console.cloud.tencent.com/scf/list?rid=1&ns=default) and create a function.
+2. Log in to the [Serverless console](https://console.cloud.tencent.com/scf/list?rid=1&ns=default) and create a function.
 3. Configure the DLQ.
  You can configure the DLQ on the **Create Function** or **Configure Function** page.